-‘The Young And The Restless’ Recap For Friday, July 20: Hilary Loses Her Baby & Nick Sleeps With Phyllis
+‘The Young And The Restless’ Recap For Friday, July 20: Hilary Loses Her Baby And Nick Sleeps With Phyllis

 Devon (Bryton James) finally arrived at the hospital and learned that Hilary (Mishael Morgan) survived the surgery, but she lost the baby.
 Neil (Kristoff St. John), comforted Devon while he cried, and then Charlie (Noah Alexander Gerry), Shauna (Camryn Munn), Cane (Daniel Goddard), and Lily (Christel Khalil) gathered around Devon and reassured him that Hilary would pull through.
-Then everybody told Devon how the entire accident ended up happening, and he was upset to hear all the details.
+Then everybody told Devon how the entire accident happened, and he was upset to hear all the details.

 Eventually, he visited Hilary in the ICU, and he told her he loved her.
 She asked him why she was there, and he informed her there’d been an accident.
 Then, she asked about the baby, and he had to let her know that the baby did not survive the surgery.
 They both sobbed.